abhinavsri360/GDSC-Lead-Map/README.md

 ## :star: Place yourself on Map
 We have not placed all the leads on map, it's a DIY.
 Follow the steps to have yourself on the amazing map!
 1) Fork the repo.
 2) Upload your picture in `src/photos/`, use you GitHub username to name your file.
-[P.S. - upload only png images]
+[P.S. - upload only png images and THE PHOTO NAME SHOULDN'T CONSIST OF ANY SPEACIAL CHARACTERS.
+JUST PLAIN TEXT]
 3) Create a pull-request to this repository.
 4) For url use the https://dsc.community.dev chapter URL.
 5) Provide links to your social media handles.